edgarpf/aws-csaa-tips/README.md

 ## General

+- Amazon Resource Names (ARNs) uniquely identify AWS resources.

 - Tags enable you to categorize your AWS resources in different ways.

+- The recovery time objective (RTO) is the targeted duration of time and a service level within which a business process must be restored after a disaster (or disruption).

 - The term pilot light is often used to describe a DR scenario in which a minimal version of an environment is always running in the cloud.